ablagau/SwarmFACE/README.md

 Creative Commons Attribution License (CC BY).
-The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the following publication describing the code is cited, in accordance with accepted academic practice:
+The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the publication describing the code (see above) is cited, in accordance with accepted academic practice.

-Blagau, A., J. Vogt, (2022), SwarmFACE: a Python Package for Field-Aligned Currents Exploration with Swarm, Front.
-Astron.
-Space Sci., under review.

 The software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties